think-privacy/ThinkPrivacy/roadmap.md

 ## January 2020

 - Launch new ThinkPrivacy site (status: in progress)
-- Start seeking partnerships to enable to better privacy education (status: I=in progress)
+- Start seeking partnerships to enable to better privacy education (status: in progress)
 - ~~Publish Funding page to add transparency to any partnerships~~ (status: [complete](funding.html))

 ## Mid 2020